 1.1 In January 2020, Council approved a Council Tax Reduction Scheme (CTRS) for the 2020/21 financial year.
 The Council has remained on the national default scheme since Council Tax Reduction was first introduced from 1 April 2013.
-Following public consultation on three options for a revised scheme, it was agreed that we would remain on the default scheme for working age claimants for 2020/21 with a minor revision of a tolerance for income changes.
+Following public consultation on three options for a revised scheme, it was agreed that we would remain on the default scheme for working age claimants for 2021/22 with a minor revision of a tolerance for income changes.
 This was due to the impact of the rules regarding the reassessment of Universal Credit and its impact on Council Tax Reduction.
 It was also agreed that alternative options would again be reviewed to ensure any future scheme provides the right level of support for residents as well as its impact on the Council's wider financial position.
-Due to the current, and likely ongoing, impact of the COVID-19 pandemic the advice of officers is to remain on the default scheme for working age claimants for the 2021/22 financial year.
+Due to the current and likely ongoing impact of the COVID-19 pandemic the advice of Officers is to remain on the default scheme for working age claimants for the 2022/23 financial year.

+2.0 BACKGROUND

-2.0 BACKGROUND - COUNCIL TAX REDUCTION SCHEME
+COUNCIL TAX REDUCTION SCHEME

-2.1 Since April 2013, the Council has been required to establish a Local Council Tax Reduction Scheme to help working age people on a low income to pay their Council Tax.
+- 2.1 Since April 2013 the Council has been required to establish a Local Council Tax Reduction Scheme to help working age people on a low income to pay their Council Tax.
 This scheme replaced the national scheme for Council Tax Benefit which was fully funded by central government.
-Tewkesbury Borough Council has remained on the default scheme since it was first introduced in April 2013.
+Tewkesbury Borough Council has remained on the default scheme since it was first introduced in April 2013. - 2.2 The Council is also required to administer the prescribed government Council Tax Reduction Scheme for pension age customers and is not able to make any changes to this scheme.

-- 2.2 The Council is also required to administer the prescribed government Council Tax Reduction Scheme for pension age customers and is not able to make any changes to this scheme. - 2.3 Council Tax Reduction is currently provided to 4,803 households in Tewkesbury Borough at an annual cost of £4.7million.
+- 2.3 Council Tax Reduction is currently provided to 4,884 households in Tewkesbury Borough at an annual cost of £4.9million.
 This includes working and pension age claimants.
-At present there are 2,935 working age claimants and the cost for these is currently £2.9million.
-The cost of the Council Tax Reduction Scheme is met by Tewkesbury Borough Council and the major precepting authorities in proportion to their share of the Council Tax. - 2.4 Since March 2020 we have seen a significant increase in the working age Council Tax Reduction caseload due to the impact of the COVID-19 pandemic and this continues to rise with a further 503 Council Tax Reduction claims in payment at the time of writing. - 2.5 The legislation requires the Council to review its Council Tax Reduction Scheme on an annual basis.
-If there are amendments to be made to the scheme these must be done by 11 March 2021. - 2.6 It is proposed that the Council Tax Reduction Scheme adopted for 2020/21, i.e the default national scheme with a tolerance level of income changes of £10 or less per week, is maintained for 2021/22.
+At present there are 3,017 working age claimants and the cost for these is currently £3million.
+The cost of the Council Tax Reduction Scheme is met by Tewkesbury Borough Council, and the major precepting authorities, in proportion to their share of the Council Tax.
+The cost to the Council is approximately £343,000. - 2.4 The legislation requires the Council to review its Council Tax Reduction Scheme on an annual basis.
+If there are amendments to be made to the scheme these must be done by 11 March 2022. - 2.5 Since March 2020 we have seen a 24% in the working age Council Tax Reduction caseload due to the impact of the COVID-19 pandemic.
+Because of the continuing uncertainty regarding the caseload, it is proposed that we remain on the Council Tax Reduction Scheme adopted for 2021/22, i.e. the default national scheme with a tolerance level for income changes of £10 or less per week.
 This will continue to reduce the level of administrative burden on the team who are required to reassess entitlement to Council Tax Reduction every time there is a change in a claimant's income.
-It will also make it easier for claimants to manage their finances as they will not need to receive a new Council Tax bill every time there is a change in their income.
+It will also make it easier for claimants to manage their finances as they won't receive a new council tax bill every time there is a change in their income.